 A wide variety of educational opportunities await both the youth and adult learner in the Town of Swan River.
 The public system is free and includes Kindergarten to Grade 12.
 Private schools are also available, in addition to adult learning and post-secondary options.

-Public education is under the administration of the Swan Valley School Division.
+Public education is under the administration of the Swan Valley School Division with programming available in English and French Immersion.
 The Swan Valley Regional High School serves the Swan Valley region and provides a variety of technical courses including information technology, business & management, cosmotology, family & community services, power mechanics, electricity, food services, and environmental studies.

 Post-secondary opportunities are offered by a local office under Provincial administration – University College of the North.
 Courses are offered via video conferencing and also as evening programs.
 With sufficient interest, full-time day programs may be organized.
 For more information on post-secondary courses, call (204) 734-4419. www.ucn.ca